iamgerwin/nova-dependency-container/docs/flexible-field-support.md

 ### Context Detection

-The Flexible context is detected by examining:
+The Flexible context is detected by examining (in order of priority):

+1. Cached context prefix from previous field-changed events
-1. The container's own `attribute` property
+2. The container's own `attribute` property
-2. Sibling field `attribute` properties
+3. Child field `attribute` properties (inside the dependency container)
+4. Cached dependent field values
-3. Parent component structure
+5. Parent component structure

+The context prefix is cached once detected, improving performance and reliability for subsequent dependency checks.

+### Cross-Group Event Filtering

+When a field changes inside a Flexible layout, the event is broadcast globally.
+The dependency container automatically filters events to only process those from the same Flexible group:

+- Events with a prefix matching the container's context are processed
+- Events from different Flexible groups (different index) are ignored
+- Non-prefixed events are processed normally (for non-Flexible contexts)

+This ensures that changing a field in Overlay Item #1 doesn't affect the dependent fields in Overlay Item #2.

 ### Regex Patterns Used